 If you know you’re going to wash your pet a lot, you need one of these dog baths.
 They make life so much easier.

-I love this pet wand shower attachment because it makes the washing easier and faster, especially if you don’t have someone else there to hold onto your dog.
+I love this pet wand shower attachment because it makes bathing easier and faster, especially if you don’t have someone else there to hold onto your dog.

 This wand makes the wash a lot quicker.